How to Cite a Book in APA Style | Format & Examples

 A book citation in APA Style always includes the author’s name, the publication year, the book title, and the publisher.
-Use the interactive tool to see examples.
+Use the interactive tool to see examples, or try the free APA Citation Generator to create your citations automatically.

 Note that the format is slightly different for reference books such as dictionaries and encyclopedias, and for scriptural works like the Bible.